Many people are skeptical about veganism because they’re worried about the potential chemicals in plant-based meat and burgers.

 Pea Protein Isolate

 While there is naturally occurring protein in peas, pea protein isolate is a type of protein chemically removed from peas and used to add more protein to plant-based meats and burgers.
-Pea protein is a complete protein, meaning it contains all nine essential amino acids (source: Nahrung).
+Pea protein is a complete plant-based protein, meaning it contains all nine essential amino acids (source: Nahrung).

 It may even help lower blood pressure (source: ACS Publications).